Scarlett Johansson: Public image

 Johansson has appeared in advertising campaigns for Calvin Klein, Dolce & Gabbana, L'Oréal, and Louis Vuitton and has represented the Spanish brand Mango since 2009.
 She was the first Hollywood celebrity to represent a champagne producer, appearing in advertisements for Moët & Chandon.
 In January 2014, the Israeli company SodaStream, which makes home-carbonation products, hired Johansson as its first global brand ambassador, a relationship that commenced with a television commercial during Super Bowl XLVIII on February 2, 2014.
 This created some controversy, as SodaStream at that time operated a plant in Israeli-occupied territory in the West Bank.
+In May 2024, Johansson criticized OpenAI for releasing a chatbot with a voice that resembled her own, after she declined to formally work with the company to provide her voice for the app.

 Personal life

+Relationships and marriages

 While attending the Professional Children's School, Johansson dated classmate Jack Antonoff from 2001 to 2002.
 She dated her Black Dahlia co-star Josh Hartnett for about two years until the end of 2006.
 According to Hartnett, they broke up because their busy schedules kept them apart.
-Johansson began dating Canadian actor Ryan Reynolds in 2007.
-They became engaged in May 2008, married in September 2008 on Vancouver Island, separated in December 2010 and divorced in July 2011.
+Johansson began dating Canadian actor Ryan Reynolds in April 2007.
+They became engaged in May 2008 and married in September 2008 in a wilderness retreat on Vancouver Island.
+They separated in December 2010 and divorced in July 2011.
+In a 2019 interview with Vanity Fair, Johansson reflected on the marriage.
+"I mean, the first time I got married I was 23 years old.
+I didn't really have an understanding of marriage.
+Maybe I kind of romanticized it, I think, in a way."

 In November 2012, Johansson began dating Frenchman Romain Dauriac, the owner of an advertising agency.
 They became engaged the following September.
 The pair divided their time between New York City and Paris.
-She gave birth to their daughter in 2014.
+She gave birth to their daughter, Rose, in 2014.
 Johansson and Dauriac married that October in Philipsburg, Montana.
-They separated in mid-2016 and divorced in September 2017.
+They separated in mid-2016.
+In March 2017, Johansson filed for divorce, saying their marriage was "irretrievably broken," despite Dauriac urging her to withdraw the action.
+She never did, and the divorce was finalized in September 2017.

 Johansson began dating Saturday Night Live co-head writer and Weekend Update co-host Colin Jost in May 2017.
 In May 2019, the two were engaged.
-They married in October 2020, at their New York home.
+They married in October 2020 at their New York home.
 She gave birth to their son in August 2021.
 Johansson resides in New York and Los Angeles.